mattvonrocketstein/mattvonrocketstein.github.io/src/smash/input/project_manager.md

        * [grip](https://pypi.python.org/pypi/grip/) is started to view html

 -------------------------------------------------------------------------------
+<a id="cmd-test"></a>

-**Testing Projects** is done for the current project using `proj._test`, or on an arbitrary project `test_project nickname`.
+**Testing Projects** is done for the current project using `.test`, or on an arbitrary project `test_project nickname`.
 It's difficult to guess in general how project tests should be run, but smash can detect or guess a few different patterns:
 * Python projects:
     * try using tox first if tox.ini found
         * runs `tox $TOX_TEST_ARGS` *(set this in the activation rules)*